Disclosure: This post has affiliate links.

 Invest in the basics, update with trends

 In midlife, stylish women should invest in the basic key pieces of their wardrobe like an everyday coat, a trench coat, A-line, straight or pencil skirt, work dress, blazers, slack, pants and dark jeans, and when the climate asks for it a parka, shearling or down coats.
 It is important to look carefully at the trends.
 Every stylish woman has to identify which trends work with her style or the style she wants to achieve.
 Then she has to shop for these trendy items without spending a fortune.
 Only trends that are also fashion evergreens are worth an investment.
-Tweet this!
+For instance, the black and white trend.

 Examples for evergreen trends are black and white or navy and white pieces in classic cuts (see collage at the top of this post), classic cuts like jumpers, shirt dresses, or sheath dresses, or military inspired coats like the red pea coat in the photos below.